nram-solace/SolaceQueueBrowserGui/README.md

 SolaceQueueBrowserGui 2.0 is a desktop application that provides a comprehensive interface for browsing, inspecting, and managing messages in Solace queues.

-Please see **[User Guide](./docs/USER_GUIDE.md)** for detailed instructions, configuration examples, command-line options, troubleshooting, and additional information.
+Please see **[User Guide](./docs/USER_GUIDE.md)** under docs for detailed instructions, configuration examples, command-line options, troubleshooting, and additional information.

 ### Key Features